Stevie-Ray/hangtime-grip-connect/packages/docs/src/api/firmware.md

    *
    * @param {Device} board - The device from which to retrieve firmware version.
-   * @returns {Promise<string>} A Promise that resolves with the firmware version,
+   * @returns {Promise<string>} A Promise that resolves with the firmware version, */ const firmwareVersion = await firmware(Progressor) console.log(firmwareVersion)
-   *                            or rejects with an error if the device is not connected.
-   * @throws {Error} Throws an error if the device is not connected.
-   */
-  const firmwareVersion = await firmware(Progressor)
-  console.log(firmwareVersion)